celery/celery/docs/userguide/workers.rst

      {'worker3.example.com': 'pong'}]

-:meth:`~@control.ping` also supports the `destination` argument, so you can specify which workers to ping:
+:meth:`~@control.ping` also supports the `destination` argument, so you can specify the workers to ping:

 .. code-block:: pycon